 Selected Laws & Legislation

-- NEW!!
-Effective October 6, 2014, hydrocodone combination products will move from Schedule III to Schedule II on the DEA Schedules of Controlled Substances.
+- Effective October 6, 2014, hydrocodone combination products will move from Schedule III to Schedule II on the DEA Schedules of Controlled Substances.
 The Vermont Board of Pharmacy has issued a policy to assist prescribers in this transition.
 (Rule 10.16 of the Administrative Rules of the Board of Pharmacy)

 - Lyme Policy Statement (adopted June 4, 2014)